(Standard On Web Accessibility / W3C WCAG 2.0 / AODA / Section 508) course

 Who Should Attend

-This course is targeted to all project managers, Webmasters, production coordinators, IT professionals, strategists, and controllers, involved in developing Web or other new media projects.
+This course is targeted to all project managers, Webmasters, production coordinators, IT professionals, strategists, and controllers, involved in developing documents and Web sites.

 - senior departmental officials